SFBayLaser/docker_icarus_development/README.md

 	<ul>
 		<li>For my set up (ubuntu 20.04 on my laptop) I found that when I installed docker from snap that my X11 set up would not work.
 I removed docker from the snap set up and then installed directly from downloaded files from the docker distribution site.
 This solved the problem...
 I presume there is additional set up required with the snap installation but I could not find the magic formula...</li>
 	</ul>
+	<li>Note the text in red above!
+You must give the path to your data area so that you can operate on your local data files</li>
+	<li>Generally, when you first try to access something in cvmfs you need to "touch" it first... so I usually do something like "ls /cvmfs/icarus.opensciencegrid.org" to wake it up, then you can access the icarus setup scripts. </li>
+	<li>Note as well that the first time you run larsoft there will be some delay while it is pulling over the necessary libraries.
+Patience!
+It will work and once libraries are pulled over will run as fast as your laptop can handle. </li>
 </ul>